 This attitude is not quite consistent.
 In issue #4, for example, when members of Congress ask Prez and Eagle Free what they’ve been smoking when they try to warn of a Transylvanian plot to drop a bat bomb on the U.S., the young men are cast in a sympathetic light, quickly dismissed as over-imaginative potheads.
 Still, Prez’s presidency has all the markers of any modern Presidency: dubious FBI infiltration tactics, threats of violence, political partisanship, unchecked surveillance and nepotism (his mom is his vice president).
 Prez: First Teen President is a classic bait-and-switch, or perhaps more accurately, a wolf-in-hippie clothing—an appeal to youth and imagination that barely disguises a much older and pernicious perspective: profit.

 I am not saying this is a surprise.
 It shouldn’t be.
 Comics are published to make money.
 Or more recently in the case of Marvel and DC to maintain character franchises through the creation of serialized raw material for the much more lucrative and popular films.
 What I am trying to point out is the precise way that comics became profitable again after the post-Wertham waning years: by appealing to a youth culture that was not only growing, but creeping upwards through adolescence to the college years and finally to what we have today, a popular culture that is for the most part indistinguishable from youth culture—something that was somehow made possible through the absorption and recycling of the counter-cultural movements on the margin as to blunt their edge.
-Prez is a prolepsis, jutting out into a future where “kidstuff” is mainstream and taken very seriously by many adults, but that has been totally separated from any of the possibility of youthfulness, in favor of an uncritical nostalgia at best and a dulling recapitulation of adult cynicism passing for trendy cool at worst.
+Prez is a prolepsis, jutting out into a future where “kidstuff” is mainstream and taken very seriously by many adults, but that has been totally separated from any of the possibilities of youthfulness, in favor of an uncritical nostalgia at best and a dulling recapitulation of adult cynicism passing for trendy cool at worst.
 (Actually, I take that back, I don’t know which one is worse).

 Jack Kirby in OMAC, on the other hand, is Orwell in comparison to Simon’s failures with Prez.
 The genius of 1984 is not that it warns us of the abandoning our agency to a totalitarian state, or that it’d function not through direct repression, but through fear of an ever-present eye in the form of our fellow citizens, but that it reveals the ways in which we are already living under that regime, and that there is no escape from it.
 The system of control is increasingly ideological and thus becomes more sophisticated and elusive.
 We become the mechanism of our own control, not through secrecy, but the elimination of privacy.
 The forever-managed life, curated for ourselves as much as for our social media “friends.”